browserengineering/book/book/browsersandweb.md

 [^7]:
      Style calculation is the process of figuring out, based on the current CSS and HTML, which styles apply to which elements.

-[^8]:
-     This is Chris speaking!

-[^9]:
-     For me, this was mostly using [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system) systems over a dialup modem connection.
-A BBS is not all that different in concept from a browser if you look at it from the point of view of “window into dynamic content created somewhere else on the Internet”.

-[^10]:
-     Netscape Navigator was available for Linux at that time, but it wasn’t viewed as especially fast or featureful compared to its implementation on other operating systems.

-[^11]:
-     Browsers are so performance-sensitive in many places that merely the introduction of an abstraction - and the typical ensuing function call or branching overhead---can cause an unacceptable performance cost.

-[^12]:
-     I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

 [^13]:
      In the early days, people actually did this!
 And when their web site became very popular, it immediately ran out of bandwidth and computing power and became inaccessible.